LancyMao/Social-Network-Analysis/README.md

 # Social-Network-Analysis
+Compiling, measuring, and managing network data; analyzing characteristics of individuals, relationships, and groups; predicting why relationships and network structures from; using network characteristics to predict both individual behavior and group and population outcomes.
-Exercises on Social Network Analysis using R
+The following are exercises and project on Social Network Analysis using R

 ## Exercise: Network Structure in venture capital coinvestment networks
 The dataset contains information on venture capital investment events, from June 1981 until July 2014.